philipJFpfahl/Squirrel_tutorial/README.md

 []
 ```

+A constant flow of the fuel salt from left to right is assumed.

 ## 1D channel
 This folder contains four input files.
 The two input files with the subscript \_SS are for steady state calculations and need to be run first.
 The outputs are used as inputs for the transient simulation.